ckswilliams/modOpenREM/docs/charts.rst

          :height: 716px
          :alt: OpenREM line chart of mean DLP per study type over time screenshot

-    * New in 0.7.0: The user can choose whether the data displayed on the charts is the mean, the median or both by using the drop-down `Average to use` selection.
+    * *New in 0.7.0* The user can choose whether the data displayed on the charts is the mean, the median or both by using the drop-down `Average to use` selection.